Open-Transactions/protocol-docs/spec/DocumentTypes.md

 This is usually done using XML schemas, but given the complexity of schema languages, we will use our own language.
 A document type describes the XML elements, their attributes and sub-elements.
-We will not use any advance XML features like namespaces, entities or transformations.
+We will not use any advanced XML features like namespaces, entities or transformations.

 ## Document Type Definition

 A document type consists of

-* The root element name (ASCII alphabetic characters)
+* The name (ASCII alphabetic characters).
+Same as the name of the root element.
-* A list of attributes
+* A list of attributes and their data types.
-* A list of sub-elements
+* A list of sub-elements and their data types.

+Element names must be in `PascalCase`, attributes in `lowerCamelCase`.

 ## Data Types